To get a sense of the variety and scope of literature and language projects recently funded by Hendrix-Murphy, check out this slideshow.

 About Hendrix-Murphy Funding

-The mission of the Hendrix-Murphy Foundation is to enhance and enrich the study of literature and language at Hendrix College.
-Thus, we support both student- and faculty-initiated projects that involve literature or language in a primary way.
-When the Hendrix-Murphy Foundation uses the terms “literature and language,” it means study and activity that includes (but is not limited to) the following:
+Our mission is to enhance and enrich the study of literature and language at Hendrix College.
+Thus, we support both student- and faculty- or staff-initiated projects that involve literature or language in a primary way.
+When the Hendrix-Murphy Foundation uses the terms “literature and language,” it means content that includes (but is not limited to) the following:

 - literary scholarship

 - the creation, curation, and transmission of literature

 - study of individual languages and language groups

 - script analysis

 - prose-poetry, flash fiction, micro-fiction, micro-essays